When W4A4 Breaks Camouflaged Object Detection: Token-Group Dual-Constraint Activation Quantization: Reproducibility and Scope

 A token is called \emph{boundary-heavy} if $\pi_\ell(t)\ge \gamma_{\text{bdry}}$.
 A token is called \emph{non-boundary} if $\pi_\ell(t)\le \gamma_{\text{nonbdry}}$.
 Tokens in the interval $(\gamma_{\text{nonbdry}},\gamma_{\text{bdry}})$ are excluded from the binary comparison.
 For grouped activations, each token group inherits the label of its parent token.
 The boundary-heavy activation set $\mathcal{A}^{\text{bdry}}_\ell$ is formed by collecting the activations or token-group statistics associated with those boundary-heavy tokens.

-Given the recorded pre-quantization activation tensor $X_\ell$, group-wise clip radii $c_{\ell,k}$, and derived quantities $\Delta_{\ell,k}$, $\sigma_{\ell,k}$, and $\rho_{0,\ell,k}$.
+Given the recorded pre-quantization activation tensor \(X_\ell\), group-wise clip radii \(c_{\ell,k}\), and derived quantities \(\Delta_{\ell,k}\), \(\sigma_{\ell,k}\), and \(\rho_{0,\ell,k}\), we compute the diagnostics described above.
 These measurements are used only for analysis after inference.
 They are never used by the quantizer, by calibration, or by the prediction pipeline.